Yilun1/django_image_annotation_web/readme.md

-**! in order to make the functions of this tool simple to understand, I made a demo.mp4 video showing what this website is like!**
+**! in order to make the functions of this tool simple to understand, I made a demo.mp4 video showing what this website is like !**

 **Basic description:**